RphWbr/visiannot/doc/source/customization.rst

 * Update first field of each signal configuration in the configuration dictionary with the selected directory,
 * Get the annotation directory defined as ``annotDirBase/patID/recName``, where ``annotDirBase`` is the initial value of the annotation directory in the configuration file, ``recName`` is the basename of the selected directory (e.g. "Subject02_2021-01-03T01-00-00") and ``patID`` is the patient ID (e.g. "Subject02"),
 * Update the field ``annot_dir`` in the section ``General`` of the configuration dictionary with the new annotation directory.

+In order to have the dialog window to open at particular location at launch, it is possible to add the key ``data_dir_base`` in the section ``General`` of the configuration file.

 **NB**: only the configuration dictionary is updated in the function, the configuration file remains unchanged, implying that it is not needed to reset the value of ``annot_dir`` in the configuration file after each launch.